-• The aftercare of former landfill sites provides for the environmental aftercare costs for the former waste disposal sites at Standard and Brookhill, Buckley, split across a current liability and a non-current liability.
+The aftercare of former landfill sites provides for the environmental aftercare costs for the former waste disposal sites at Standard and Brookhill, Buckley, split across a current liability and a non-current liability.
 The projected costs are embodied in performance deeds with Natural Resources Wales (formerly the Environment Agency).
 These deeds form the basis of the Council's legal obligation to make financial provision for aftercare for 60 years from the date the landfill site was closed.
 The provision is revised by way of indexation each year in line with RPI, and reviewed for adequacy.
 The provision matches the legal obligation contained in the performance deeds.

-- The Council's service Portfolios have business plans which include planned reductions to workforce numbers and costs in order to make recurring revenue savings.
-The Council was sufficiently committed with some proposals at the balance sheet date to warrant the creation of a provision in 2018/19 for the termination benefits of employees leaving the Council's employment in 2019/20. - The employee claims provision will fund the estimated costs of employee claims against the Council. - In accordance with the requirements of Part 2A of the Environmental Protection Act 1990 and the Council's Contaminated Land Inspection Strategy, sites across the County will be considered with the condition of each assessed as necessary in due course.
+- The Council was sufficiently committed with some proposals at the balance sheet date to warrant the creation of a provision in 2018/19 for the termination benefits of employees leaving the Council's employment in 2019/20. - The employee claims provision will fund the estimated costs of employee claims against the Council. - In accordance with the requirements of Part 2A of the Environmental Protection Act 1990 and the Council's Contaminated Land Inspection Strategy, sites across the County will be considered with the condition of each assessed as necessary in due course.
 The Council has set aside a provision to fund its liabilities for any remediation works deemed necessary on a best estimate basis at the balance sheet date.